 - Try watching something on your chosen service.
 It should work as though you were actually in the required country.
 If not, clear your cookies and reload the page or ask your VPN’s support team for help directly.

-Where can I watch the Champions League Final?
+Where can I watch the Champions League Final live online?

 How you watch the game depends on where you are in the world.
 Below, we’ve broken down the official streams by region, but with a VPN you should be able to watch whichever you’d like.

 BT Sport is the only official broadcaster of the Champions League in the UK.
 Normally, a monthly subscription costs £25 if you’re not already a BT TV customer.
-However, this broadcaster will also make the final available live on the BT Sport YouTube channel, giving fans a way to stream PSG vs. Bayern for free.
+However, this broadcaster will also make the final available live on the BT Sport YouTube channel, giving fans a way to stream Liverpool vs Real Madrid for free.

-ZDF and DAZN are both region-locked.
-As such, you’ll have to be in Germany or using a German VPN server to use these services.
+ZDF, Amazon Prime, and DAZN are all region-locked.
+As such, you’ll have to be in Germany or using a VPN and German IP address to use these services.

 If you haven’t seen your location yet, don’t worry.
 The Champions League Final can be watched from almost anywhere in the world.
-Wikipedia has an extensive list of sources for each region.
+UEFA has an extensive list of official broadcast partners for each region.
 Just find your country in the list and browse the sources until you find one that’s free, or failing that, one which has a free trial.

 It should be noted that not all of these sources will have an online player.
 Their inclusion in the list simply indicates that they’ll be broadcasting the game somehow, but this doesn’t necessarily mean they’ll be hosting a live stream.